aabkn/aabkn.github.io/_posts/2021-01-14-GMM_Visually_Explained.md

 It is a good exercise to implement the EM algorithm for GMM from scratch to check and deepen your understanding.
 But here, I want to give a quick overview of sklearn implementation usage.

+*You can find the full notebook at my [gmm_visualisation](https://github.com/aabkn/gmm_visualization/blob/master/GMM%20with%20sklearn.ipynb) repository.*

 First, importing libraries and setting `matplotlib` parameters up:

 ```